florian-beetz/bachelor-thesis/thesis.md

 JavaFxSVG is a library that allows the GUI framework JavaFX to display SVG graphics.
+The library exports the package `org.w3c.dom` which conflicts with APIs provided directly from the JDK.
-This functionality was used at only one occasion -- to display the JabRef logo in an About dialog -- so in agreement with the JabRef developers the library was removed and replaced with JavaFX's native capabilities.
+However, this functionality was used at only one occasion -- to display the JabRef logo in an About dialog -- so in agreement with the JabRef developers the library was removed and replaced with JavaFX's native capabilities.

 ![JabRef logo](images/jabref.svg){#fig:jabref width=100px height=100px}